miku/exploreio/README.md

 the same result.
 A variation in the implementation can be good occasion for a discussion.

-If not noted otherwise, all tasks should be implemented with basic error handling, that is: if any method used returns an error, you should check it.
+If not noted otherwise, all tasks should be implemented with basic error handling, that is: if any method returns an error, you should check it.
 Since we write small scripts, we can safely quit the program, if some error condition occurs.